The school day for Mauldin Middle School students is from 8:30 AM to 3:15 PM.

 Early dismissals will occur only near the end of a class in order to avoid excessive disruption of class.
 The student who needs an early dismissal must bring a note written and signed by the parent or guardian to the main office before 1st period.
 The note must contain the following information: date, name of student, time of dismissal, reason for dismissal, name of person picking up the student, telephone number where the parent can be reached for verification, and signature of the parent.
-A student is required to attend two periods (of the school day) in order to be counted present for the entire school day.
+A student is required to attend three periods (of the school day) in order to be counted present for the entire school day.

 The definition of an absence at a Greenville County Middle School is missing more than one half of any singular class period for which a student is enrolled, or multiple class periods for which a student is enrolled, during a school day.
 Absence in any part of the school day for a minimum of more than one half class period, even if the student was present for all other portions of that same school day, by definition excludes a student from being determined to have Perfect Attendance.

 The parent or guardian will be required to come into the office to sign the dismissal sheet.
 If anyone other than the parent or guardian is to pick up the student, identification will be necessary before the student is permitted to leave.
 No early dismissals are allowed after 2:45 PM.